Logic2020/bayesian-modeling/README.md

 **Conditional Distribution** =

-### _Stage I: Prior Distribution_ ###
+**1. Collect, Clean and Prepare Data**

+Having a good understanding of the context of the problem and data is often key in determining a prior.

+**2. Determine Likelihood Function**

+Determine the likelihood function (probability density function) using the observational data.
+The PDF will contain parameters which will be what you are trying to estimate.
+Prior distributions of possible parameter values will be choosen in the next step.

-**1. Define, construct, or select the Priors (also called Prior Elicitation)**
+**3. Define, construct, or select the parameter Priors (also called Prior Elicitation)**

-Capture available knowledge about a given parameter in a statistical model via the prior distribution.
-This is typically determined before data collection.
+Priors allow you to capture available knowledge about a given parameter in a statistical model.
 This step is one of the more important choices made when implementing a Bayesian model since it can have a substantial impact on the final results.
 The informativeness of the posterior depends on the informativeness of the prior.

 Methods of obtaining priors:
 - ask a subjectmatter expert